boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

 Resource synchronization for AC provisioning:
-: The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., RFC 9543 NSC).
+: The realization of the AC is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., RFC 9543 NSC).
 More precisely, a PE and a CE connected via an AC need to be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP  Autonomous System (AS) Number).
 Hence, the realization of this interconnection is technology-specific and requires coordination between the Customer Site Orchestration and an NSC.
 Automating the provisioning and management of the AC is thus key to automate the overall service provisioning.
 Aligned with {{?RFC8969}}, this document assumes that this coordination is based upon standard YANG data models and APIs.